10 Black Thinkers, Makers, and Creators Who Changed the World

 In 1920, after witnessing a terrible accident at an intersection, Morgan also began looking for ways to prevent more traffic accidents.
 In those days, traffic signs only said “stop” and “go,” and Morgan realized that by adding a third signal to indicate that the signs were changing, accidents would be dramatically reduced.
 The rest is history.

-Play a game of Red Light, Green Light today, and don’t forget to look both ways before you cross the street!
+Your family can honor Morgan by playing a game of Red Light, Green Light — and don’t forget to look both ways before you cross the street!

 6. Dorothy Johnson Vaughan, NASA Mathematician